gluster/glusterfs-hadoop/contribute.md

 ### Bugs
-Bugs are tracked via Red Hat's Bugzilla tracking tools under the Red Hat Storage component.
-To open a bug visit [Red Hat Bugzilla](https://bugzilla.redhat.com/enter_bug.cgi?product=Red%20Hat%20Storage) and select the gluster-hadoop component.
+Bugs are tracked via Red Hat's Bugzilla tracking tools under the gluster-hadoop component of GlusterFS product.
+To open a bug visit [Red Hat Bugzilla](https://bugzilla.redhat.com/enter_bug.cgi?product=GlusterFS&component=gluster-hadoop) and make sure gluster-hadoop component is selected.

 ### Submitting Patches
 To submit a patch to the gluster source repository, use the github.com pull request feature.